 1. What body (known as the Adhering Organization) shall represent your country to IUGG?

-Please identify the mailing and e-mail addresses and the telephone and fax numbers of this Adhering Organization.
+Please identify the contact details of the Adhering Organization.
 This is usually the principal scientific academy or council for national research.
 However, it can be any other institution or association of institutions, whether non-governmental or governmental, that represents your geodetic and geophysical activities.
 A country is represented by a single body except under extraordinary circumstances.
-For examples of Adhering Organizations, please consult our website or the IUGG Yearbook.
+The Adhering Bodies of IUGG member countries can be found in the IUGG Yearbook.

 2. The Adhering Organization must establish a National Committee for IUGG and identify at least one officer.

-3. IUGG consists of 8 Associations, each representing a discipline of geodesy or geophysics.
+3. IUGG consists of the following 8 Associations, each representing a discipline of geodesy or geophysics:

 4. Please indicate whether you wish to apply to be a Regular Member or an Associate Member.